LiterallyTheOne/atmega32_lab/docs/session_4.md

 ### `GIFR`

 `GIFR` stands for `General Interrupt Flag Register`.
+When an interrupt happens, a corresponding index of this register will be set to 1.
+If we write 1 to any of the indexes manually, we can clear the flag.

 | bit           | 7     | 6     | 5     | 4 | 3 | 2 | 1 | 0 |
 |---------------|-------|-------|-------|---|---|---|---|---|